No. 6: Development

 The concept of No.6 was inspired by the September 11 terrorist attacks in 2001.
 Atsuko Asano watched the attack on television, causing her to ponder the nature of conflicts between an individual and the state, and wrote No.6 based around those themes.
 She has also described being influenced by the manga Banana Fish; highlighting the action elements, love between boys, and the relationship between a country and an individual as examples.

 Media

 Novels

 The No.6 novel series by Atsuko Asano was released in nine volumes by Kodansha between October 10, 2003, and June 14, 2011.
 A special volume called No.6 Beyond, which features stories from the lives of the characters before or after the main story, was published on November 22, 2012.
 Kodansha published nine bunkobon volumes from October 13, 2006, to July 15, 2014.

-A sequel novel series, No.6 Reunited (No.6 再会, Nanbā Shikkusu Saikai), debuted with its first volume, published by Kodansha on May 28, 2025.
+A sequel novel series, No.6 Reunited (No.6 再会, Nanbā Shikkusu Saikai), debuted with its first volume, published by Kodansha, on May 28, 2025.
 The sequel picks up the story two years after the events from the ending of No.6.
+As of September 2, 2025, two volumes have been released.